2020 / 112 minutes

 Premillennialists: Christ will return before (or “pre”) this thousand-year period.
 There are two main divisions in this group, between Historic premillennialists (which would include John Piper) and Dispensationalists which include Tim LaHaye, author of the Left Behind series.

 Postmillennialists: Christ will return after the Millennium (which may or may not be literally 1,000 years), when the whole world has been Christianized.

-Of these three, the most popular is Premillennialism, though not in our Reformed circles which is split between the other two, with the larger group being the Amills.
+Of these three, the most popular is Premillennialism; though not in our Reformed circles, which are split between the other two, with the larger group being the Amills.

 I don’t have a poll to back this, but I think it’d be safe to say the largest group of Christians don’t really hold to any end times view, with most of us skipping over the Book of Revelation altogether.
 That’s what makes this documentary essential viewing.
 God has a lot to say about His plans for this Earth and how He will bring about His triumphant return, so even if some confusion exists, we should be eager to listen.